Volume: 2 quarts over stock

 Jeep owners: Check carefully.
 These Jeep vehicles most likely have this transmission do not have enough clearance for a larger transmission pan:

 - On most 2005 to 2010 4.7 or 5.7 Grand Cherokee WK and Commander XK, the exhaust is too close on the passenger side, front corner.
 The exhaust is difficult to re-route.
 A 2005 4.7 Grand Cherokee 4x4 and a 2007 Commander 4.7 4x4 could not install this pan.
-See the picture of an attempted installation at the bottom of this web page.
+See the picture of an attempted installation below.

-- On most 2011 to 2013 Grand Cherokee WK2 5.7, the front frame cross member and skid plate are close to the stock transmission pan and there is no extra space for a larger aftermarket pan.
+- On most 2011 to 2013 Grand Cherokee WK2 5.7, the front frame cross member and skid plate are close to the stock transmission pan and there is no extra space to maneuver a larger aftermarket pan into place.

 - On a 2002 Liberty 3.7 V6, the exhaust is probably too close on the passenger side, front corner.